nuuuwan/news_lk3_data/README.md

 *2024-04-30 16:01:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/India-announce-squad-for-T20-World-Cup/108-281661) · `en`

-(BCCI) - The Senior Selection Committee on Tuesday picked India’s 15-member squad for the upcoming ICC Men’s T20 World Cup 2024, which will be hosted in the West Indies and USA.
+Apr.
+30 (BCCI) - The Senior Selection Committee on Tuesday picked India’s 15-member squad for the upcoming ICC Men’s T20 World Cup 2024, which will be hosted in the West Indies and USA.

 India will begin their World Cup campaign against Ireland on June 05, 2024 at the Nassau County International Cricket Stadium, New York, followed by the marquee clash against Pakistan on June 09, 2024 at the same venue.
 India will then play USA and Canada on June 12 and 15 respectively.